Materials-Consortia/schemas/defs/v1.2/properties/optimade/common/chemical_symbol_or_vacancy.md

 **Definition name:** `chemical_symbol_or_vacancy`

 **Property name:** Chemical symbol or vacancy
-**Description:** A chemical symbol refering to an element, a non-chemical element, or a vacancy.
+**Description:** A chemical symbol referring to an element, a non-chemical element, or a vacancy.
 **Type:** string

 **Requirements/Conventions:**